gvanboven/SemanticRoleLabelling/README.md

 ----------------------
 `predicate_extraction.py`

 This file performs the predicate prediction task using a rule-based and a machine learning method.
-It creates two new files for the processed train and test datasets in the same path as the original ones.
-The datasets need to be processed to serve the task.
+It creates two new files for the processed train and test datasets in the same path as the original ones (The datasets need to be processed to serve the task).
 It prints the distribution of predicate features on which the rule-based approached is based.
-For the machine learning approach, it provide the option of representing the tokens as word embeddings.
+For the machine learning approach, it providesthe option of representing the tokens as word embeddings.
 For that the language model: `GoogleNews-vectors-negative300.bin.gz`, needs to be downloaded and loaded using gensim package.
-It prints the evaluation (accuracy metric) of the rule based approach, as well as the full classification report for the machine learning approach.
+Finally, it prints the evaluation  of the rule based approach and the machine learning approach in a full classification report produced using the `sklearn` package.

 This file and be run either within the main pipeline or separately.
-The independent execution needs to be run along with the path of the original train file and tha of the test/dev file as follows:
+The independent execution needs to be run along with the path of the original train file and that of the test/dev file as follows:
-- `python predicate_extraction.py '<path to original train file>' '<path to original test/dev file>'`
+- `python predicate_extraction.py '[path to original train file]' '[path to original test/dev file]'`
 ----------------------
 `argument_prediction.py`